-A wall-mounted headrest doesn’t connect to the bed but attaches to the wall to give it the appearance that it’s floating.
-It needs to be connected to the wall securely in areas where the wall can support the weight of the headboard, either in the wall studs or by using anchors to hang the headboard.
+A wall-mounted headboard doesn’t connect to the bed but attaches to the wall to give it the appearance that it’s floating.
+It needs to be connected to the wall securely in areas where the wall can support its weight, either in the wall studs or by using anchors for hanging.

-A bed-mounted headrest bolts directly to the bed frame.
-These types of headboards generally have predrilled holes that line up with the connection sites of the bed frame.
-If there are multiple holes in the legs of the headboard, the headboard can be installed at different heights.
-Mounted headboards do not need installation if you use them as freestanding headboards.
-You can also convert a freestanding headboard into a bed-mounted headboard by carefully drilling holes into the legs of your bed frame.
+A bed-mounted headboard bolts directly to the bed frame.
+These headboards generally have predrilled holes that line up with the connection sites of the bed frame.
+If there are multiple holes in the legs of the headboard, it can be installed at different heights.
+It may be possible to convert a freestanding headboard into a bed-mounted headboard by carefully drilling holes into the legs of the bed frame.

-In the search for the best headboard, you may be left with some questions about the function, selection process, and placement of a headboard.
-Here are some frequently asked questions and answers about what to look for in the best headboard.
+In the search for the best headboard, you may be left with some questions about the function, selection process, and placement.
+Here are answers to some frequently asked questions about what to look for in the best headboard.

 Q. How do I choose a headboard?

-Choose a headboard based on the size of the bed you have, your design aesthetic, any appealing additional features, and ease of cleaning.
+Choose a headboard based on the size of the bed, your design aesthetic, any appealing additional features, and ease of cleaning.
 In general, it’s a good idea to make sure that your headboard looks good with your sheets and comforter.
 However, if a full makeover is being undertaken, you have the advantage of a blank slate.
 The considerations section above will prove helpful, as will reference in magazines and websites that deal with bedroom decor.

 Q. Can you put a headboard on any bed?